soft-matter-theory-at-icmab-csic/chitin_builder/paper/paper.md

 # Statement of Need

 Chitin is a polysaccharide present in the exoskeleton and internal structure of many invertebrates like molluscs, crustaceans, insects, fungus, algae, and other related organisms [@Dutta2002CHITINAPPLICATIONS; @Zargar2015AApplications].
-It is so prevalent in nature that it constitutes the second most abundant polymerized form of carbon in Earth.
+It is so prevalent in nature that it constitutes the second most abundant polymerized form of carbon on Earth.
 From the point of view of material sciences, chitin is biorenewable, environmentally friendly, biocompatible and biodegradable material.
 It has applications as a chelating agent, water treatment additive, drug carrier, biodegradable pressure‐sensitive adhesive tape, wound‐healing agents and many others [@Zargar2015AApplications; @Shamshina2019AdvancesReview; @RaviKumar2000AApplications].

-The posibility to generate atomic coordinates of the crystal structures of chitin is important from both a fundamental and practical point of view, since it opens the possibility to predict the properties of chitin based materials and derivatives (mechanical, thermal, interaction with solvents,...).
+The possibility to generate atomic coordinates of the crystal structures of chitin is important from both a fundamental and practical point of view, since it opens the possibility to predict the properties of chitin based materials and derivatives (mechanical, thermal, interaction with solvents,...).
 Starting from the atomic coordinates provided by crystal structures, it is possible to perform Molecular Dynamics (MD) simulations of chitin and study its properties and its interactions with other materials.
 However, up to date, there are only a few works that deal with all-atomic MD simulations of chitin  [@Yu2017Flexibility; @McDonnell2016MolecularFilms; @Strelcova2016TheSimulations; @Jin2013MechanicalStudy].
 These studies explore important practical questions such as the interaction of chitin with proteins or the mechanical properties of chitin.